 Prior Coursework

-With program approval, students are allowed to count up to 15 credits of coursework numbered 400 or above taken as a UW–Madison Special student toward the minimum graduate residence credit requirement and the minimum graduate degree credit requirement.
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
-Coursework earned five or more years prior to admission to a master’s is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 15 credits of coursework numbered 400 or above taken as a UW–Madison University Special student toward the minimum graduate degree credit requirement.
+UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned ten or more years prior to admission to a master’s is not allowed to satisfy requirements.

 Probation

 Each student is required to meet with his or her advisor prior to registration every semester.
+Refer to the Graduate School: Advisor policy.

 15 credits

-Time Constraints
+Time Limits

 Candidates must pass an oral examination on completed coursework or on the thesis if the thesis option is chosen.
 Students have two attempts to pass this examination with at least one month elapsing between attempts.
 Candidates who have passed the PhD qualifying examination will be excused from the oral master’s examination.